buddyup/elasticsearch-explore/README.md

 - [ ] capacity plan for upcoming year, luckily ES grows horizontally
 - [ ] determine base cluster reqs (normally three master (micro) nodes and two data)
 - [ ] review code needed to sync
-- [ ] find out a way to get user via API without photo
+- [ ] find out a way to get user via API without photo (should be able to get this from events)
+- [ ] semantic analysis of chats, real-time insights into trends in classrooms.
+- [ ] github-like d3 calendar [heatmap](https://github.com/DKirwan/calendar-heatmap) of a student, class, and colleges/universities

 ### Hosted solutions